Tsukinatsune/AI-PYTHON-HS/README.md

-# ML-PYTHON
-Just a simple ML project
+Just a simple AI project from Hyūmanoidu Suisen